openfaas/faas/CONTRIBUTING.md

 - Burton Rheutan (@burtonr)
 - Ed Wilde (@ewilde)

 The Core Contributors have the ear of the project lead and help with strategy, project maintenance, community management and make a regular commitment of time to the project.
+Core contributors will usually look after or be a subject-matter-expert (SME) for a sub-system of OpenFaaS.
+Core contributors may be granted write (push) access to one or more sub-systems.

 Core Contributors attend all project meetings and calls.

 #### GitHub Organisation Members